-We are a fabless semiconductor company that designs, develops, and markets proprietary, advanced analog and mixed-signal semiconductors.
-Our products are used extensively in storage and computing products, network communications products, set top boxes, lighting products, a wide variety of consumer and portable electronics products, and automotive and industrial markets.
+We are a leading company in high performance power solutions.
+Founded in 1997, we provide small, highly energy efficient, easy-to-use power solutions for systems found in industrial applications, telecom infrastructures, cloud computing, automotive, and consumer applications.
+Our mission is to reduce total energy consumption in our customers' systems with green, practical, compact solutions.
 We believe that we differentiate ourselves by offering solutions that are more highly integrated, smaller in size, more energy efficient, more accurate with respect to performance specifications and, consequently, more cost-effective than many competing solutions.
 We plan to continue to introduce new products within our existing product families, as well as in new innovative product categories.